hh-nosql/nosql-material/material/4-mongo-python.md

 # MongoDB with Python

-In the fourth section of the course, we learn how to use MongoDB with the Python programming language.
-During this section, you will learn how to build a database application using Python and the PyMongo package.
+In the fourth part of the course, we learn how to use MongoDB with the Python programming language.
+During this part, you will learn how to build a database application using Python and the PyMongo package.

 ## PyMongo